Padre Pio and the Guardian Angels

 Moreover, persons who sent their guardian angels were astonished at how quickly their troubles ceased.
 One woman wrote to Padre Alessio, explaining that she was sick to her stomach and alone.
 She thought she was going to die, so she sent her guardian angel to Padre Pio.
 She said her pain immediately stopped and she felt better than ever.

 Besides helping others, Padre Pio’s guardian angel also assisted him with various matters.
-In a letter to his spiritual director, Padre Agostino, Padre Pio explained one of these services, “The heavenly beings continue to visit me and give me a foretaste of the rapture of the blessed.
+In a letter to his spiritual director, Padre Agostino, Padre Pio explained one of these services, “The heavenly beings continue to visit me and give me a foretaste of the rapture [or joys] of the blessed.
 And while the mission of our guardian angels is a great one, my own angel’s mission is certainly greater, since he has the additional task of teaching me other languages.”

 Somewhat incredulous, Padre Agostino decided to test the linguistic ability of Padre Pio’s guardian angel.
 He accordingly wrote his letters in French or Greek, unfamiliar languages to Padre Pio.
 The local parish priest, Don Panullo, said he was in Padre Pio’s company when he received a letter written in Greek.
 The priest swore under oath that Padre Pio, despite his ignorance even of the Greek alphabet, translated its contents exactly.